conda/ceps/cep-20.2.md

   license: string (SPDX enforced)
   # the license files
   license_file: path | [path] (relative paths are found in source directory _or_ recipe directory)
-  # URL that points to the license
+  # URL that points to the license – just stored as metadata
   license_url: url

   # URL to the homepage (used to be `home`)